Welcome to a continuation of The Art of the Picnic series!

 A must-have at brunch is coffee!
 Ours was made using iced coffee concentrate from Trader Joe’s with whole milk added to taste.
 Instead of adding water to the concentrate, use ice!
 That way, the coffee won’t dilute when the ice melts.
 Cute paper cups can double as coffee cups and bowls for chia pudding (recipe below)!

-A brunch menu filled with simple, easily transportable items is best.
-We included crustless quiche lorraine (get the recipe here), along with staples of fresh fruit, brie cheese, French baguette and fruit preserves.
+A brunch menu filled with simple, easily transportable items is best along with staples of fresh fruit, brie cheese, French baguette and fruit preserves.

 Chia pudding is healthy, delicious and customizable!
 Once the pudding base is created, each person can top it with items of their choosing.
 Nuts, seeds, honey, and cocoa powder are all good toppings to experiment with.